+Asset category Depreciation basis Depreciation basis Land Land is not depreciated.
+Buildings Buildings are depreciated, on a straight-line basis, over the useful economic life (UEL) of each asset (as assessed by the Council's Valuer). dings with a cost that is significant in relation depreciated separately over its UEL.
+This means that the following components are depreciated separately: Structure 80 years Roof 25 to 80 years Plant and machinery 30 to 40 years External works 30 years Community assets Depreciated over 60 years, on a straight-line basis.
+Vehicles and equipment Depreciated on a straight-line basis, over an expected lifetime ranging between 2 and 30 years.

 Asset category Depreciation basis

-Land Land is not depreciated.

-Buildings Buildings are depreciated, on a straight-line basis, over the useful economic life (UEL) of each asset (as assessed by the Council's Valuer).

-Each part of the Council's buildings with a cost that is significant in relation to the total cost of the item is depreciated separately over its UEL.

-This means that the following components are depreciated separately:

-Structure 80 years

-Roof 25 to 80 years

-Plant and machinery 30 to 40 years

-External works 30 years

-Community assets Depreciated over 60 years, on a straight-line basis.

-Vehicles and equipment Depreciated on a straight-line basis, over an expected lifetime ranging between 2 and 30 years.
-Page 55 of 298

-Asset category Asset category Depreciation basis

-Infrastructure Depreciation is provided on a straight-line basis over the following periods:
+Infrastructure Depreciation is provided on a straight-line basis over the following peri

 Carriageways 30 years

 Footways and cycletracks 20 years

-Structures (e.g. bridges) 100 years
+Structures (e.g. bridges)100 years

 Off-highways drainage 100 years

 Street lighting 40 years

-Traffic management 25 years
+■ Traffic management 25 years

 Road signage 20 years

 Other infrastructure 20 years

 Additions prior to 2008/09 30 to 35 years

-Assets under construction Assets are re-categorised upon c will be charged in accordance wi ompletion, from which point depreciation the policies set out above.
+Assets under construction Assets are re-categorised upon completion, from which point depreciation will be charged in accordance with the policies set out above.